brinxmat/OPL_docs/LS_ext_development.md

 Since the unit tests are written with import syntax not available in node.js, transpiling is required.
 IntelliJ is then set to run the tests from the transpiled (ES5) code, but thanks to source maps any breakpoint in the original code will hit.

 1. Run ```npm run es5``` to start transpiling.
 This is a watcher and will update any changed files.
-2. In IntelliJ, press Run->Edit Configurations.
+2. In IntelliJ, press Run > Edit Configurations.
 3. Press the + sign and choose Mocha.
 4. In the settings for the Mocha config, change the lines according to the following screenshot: